 This added complexity and the annual entry of new CTV advertisers means there is a lot of confusion around best practices and what advertisers should prioritize as they get valuable face time with key decision-makers at the publishers.

-With addressable linear and CTV blending together, there is more data and intelligence that publishing partners can provide to advertisers, many of which are table stakes for any advertiser looking to optimize their spending.
-Too often, publishers are defensive about sharing their data because they believe it is proprietary or could be used to minimize investments.
-Advertisers must be clear about their intentions with this data and demonstrate that it will likely lead to more investment and potentially higher CPMs with that publisher.
+With addressable linear and CTV blending together, there is more data and intelligence that publishing partners can provide to advertisers.
+Many of which are table stakes for any advertiser looking to optimize their spending.
+Too often, publishers are defensive about sharing their data.
+They believe it is proprietary or could be used to minimize investments.
+Advertisers must be clear about their intentions with this data.
+They must demonstrate that it will likely lead to more investment and potentially higher CPMs with that publisher.

 This year, advertisers should use the upfronts to demand more from their publisher partners.
 Here are the actions and goals advertisers should prioritize.